jorbDehmel/oak/README.md

 because `Oak` has **compile-time modifiable syntax**.
-It allows the user to provide "rules" (unrestricted grammars) to rewrite the input file, targeting a centralized fixed point language (usually called "canonical `Oak`" or "`Oak` normal form").
-The preprocessor rule system is Turing-complete (pf excluded), implying it can bring any language to `Oak` normal form.
+It allows the user to provide "rules" (unrestricted grammars) to rewrite the input file, targeting a centralized fixed point language (usually called "canonical `Oak`").
+The preprocessor rule system is Turing-complete (proof excluded), implying it can bring any language to canonical `Oak`.

-Not ONF:
+Not canonical `Oak`:
 ```rust
 let main() -> i32 {
     let a = 5i32;